Malonic Acidemia

 - Provide emergency treatment/referral for evidence of hypoglycemia, acidosis, or seizures.

-- To confirm the diagnosis, work with the following service(s): see all Newborn Screening Programs services providers (1) in our database.
+- To confirm the diagnosis, work with Newborn Screening Services (see NM providers [3]).

 If the Diagnosis is Confirmed